Good Practices for Climate Action: Virtual Pitch Corner of the 3rd Climate Chance Summit – Africa 2021!

 A great diversity of actors and themes among the selected and showcased new projects

-The vast majority of contributions came from NGOs (54%), many of which are at the local level.
-Another important part of the projects comes from businesses (20.6%), mostly locally based, which seek to bring concrete solutions to populations, while promoting sustainable development.
+The vast majority of contributions comes from NGOs (54%), many of which are at the local level.
+Another important part of the projects comes from businesses (21%), mostly locally based, which seek to bring concrete solutions to populations, while promoting sustainable development.

 There are also multi-stakeholder projects, initiatives led by local authorities and municipalities, research and science actors and, projects led by youth organisations, farmers’ organisations, and indigenous peoples’ organisations.